mmirhoseini/babbel_words_game/README.md

 All activity and fragments lifecycle and player behaviours are implemented, and according to device size and situation user get a good view and UX.

 The view (MainActivity), contain a reference to the presenter.
-The only thing that the view will do is calling a method from the presenter every time there is an interface action or cominicate with it's Fragments.
+The only thing that the view will do is calling a method from the presenter every time there is an interface action or communicate with it's Fragments.

 The presenter (GamePresenter), is responsible to act as the middle man between view and game deferent parts(namely ScoreManager, TimeManager,...).
 It retrieves words.json data using Gson from view and load it to Model and handle game behaviour.
 It also decides what happens when user interact with the view.